Advertiser Disclosure

 Trip Cancellation and Interruption Insurance

-This benefit reimburses you for the money you lose when a trip paid for (in whole or part) with your card is interrupted or canceled.
-Trip interruption is when you’ve started the trip and must end it early for a covered reason; trip cancellation applies to canceling a trip before it begins.
-The maximum benefit payout here is $10,000 per person and up to $20,000 per trip.
+This benefit reimburses you for the money you lose when a trip paid for (in whole or in part) with your card is interrupted or canceled.
+Trip interruption is when you’ve started the trip and must end it early for a covered reason, while trip cancellation applies to canceling a trip before it begins.
+The maximum benefit payout is $10,000 per person and up to $20,000 per trip.
 Both the cardholder and immediate family members are covered.

-Trip cancellation coverage begins when you make your first deposit toward the trip and ends when you depart on your scheduled departure date.
+Trip cancellation coverage begins when you make your first deposit toward the trip and ends on your scheduled departure date.
 Trip interruption starts on your scheduled departure date and ends on your scheduled return date.
-However, if these dates or times are adjusted for reasons beyond your or the carrier’s control, the benefit will adjust automatically.
+However, if these dates or times are adjusted for reasons beyond your or the carrier’s control, the benefit adjusts automatically.

 What expenses are reimbursable?
-They include nonrefundable, prepaid travel expenses by a licensed supplier, such as a travel agency, hotel, shore excursion agency, etc. When canceling for a covered reason, you’re also covered for redeposit fees to get your airline miles back.
-Unfortunately, this benefit doesn’t cover lost money you paid for tickets to shows or theme parks, tee times at golf courses, museums, or other entrance fees unless they’re part of a tour package.
+They include nonrefundable, prepaid travel expenses incurred with a licensed supplier, such as a travel agency, hotel, or shore excursion agency.
+When canceling for a covered reason, you’re also covered for redeposit fees to get your airline miles back.
+Unfortunately, this benefit doesn’t cover money you paid for tickets to shows or theme parks, tee times at golf courses, museum admission, or other entrance fees, unless they’re part of a tour package.

-You’ll be covered for a few more situations with trip interruption coverage only.
-These include fees for returning a rental car early or to the nearest facility and up to $250 of expenses to transport you for necessary medical treatment.
+You’re covered for a few more situations with trip interruption coverage only.
+These include fees for returning a rental car early or to the nearest facility, and up to $250 in expenses for transporting you for necessary medical treatment.
 However, that doesn’t include medical transport (such as ambulances or medevac).

 What if you paid with Chase Ultimate Rewards points and are due a refund under these benefits?
-You’ll be reimbursed according to the value on your travel supplier’s confirmation receipt, assuming that’s listed.
-If there’s no trip value listed on the receipt after you paid with points, you’ll be reimbursed at a value of 1 cent per point.
+You’d be reimbursed for the amount on your travel supplier’s confirmation receipt, assuming it’s listed.
+If there were no trip value listed on the receipt after you paid with points, you’d be reimbursed at 1 cent per point.

 Covered Reasons

-Not every reason for canceling a trip or ending it early is covered under these benefits.
+Not every reason for canceling or ending a trip is covered under these benefits.
 Covered reasons include accidental death or injury, a sickness requiring hospitalization, severe weather, a named storm warning, a change in military orders, a subpoena or call to jury duty, your home being burglarized or becoming uninhabitable, your hotel becoming uninhabitable, a public transportation strike that makes you miss 20% of a trip or a scheduled tour departure, and more.
+Required quarantines are also covered if imposed by a physician or a government authority for health reasons.
 Consult the Chase Sapphire Preferred card benefits guide to see if your specific cancellation or interruption reason is covered.

 Bottom Line: